ProofTools

 - Initial public release.
 Contains support for validation of propositional logic proofs using the method of proof tree, also known as semantic tree, analytic tableau and semantic tableau.

-Known bugs and limitations
+Known bugs

 Collaboration